victowang/BREADME.md/guides/starter_maintenance.md

 ## Ideas to use excess starter

 #### Share it
 Give a bit of your starter to friends and family who are interested in making sourdough bread, it should give them a quickstart.
-Make the bread baking comminity grow ;)
+Make the bread baking community grow ;)

 #### Dry it
 Dry it as explained before and keep it as a backup in case something goes wrong with your current starter.